DennisBoanini/ydkjsy-excercise-solutions/README.md

 # You Don't Know Javascript Yet - My exercise solution

-With this repo I want to share my solutions for the exercise proposed in the book series [YDKJY](https://github.com/getify/You-Dont-Know-JS)
+With this repo I want share with you my solutions for the exercise proposed in the book series [YDKJY](https://github.com/getify/You-Dont-Know-JS)

 Every exercise is in his relative folder.